franciskershaw/festiviews/README.md

 #### Typography

-After deliberating between upwards of fifteen different fonts that fit the professional aesthetic planned for the site, I eventually settled on 'Nunito' from Google Fonts as this font style worked as equally well for headings and general text alike and ensured everything felt very consistent.
+After deliberating between upwards of fifteen different fonts that fit the professional aesthetic planned for the site, I eventually settled on 'Nunito' from Google Fonts as this font style worked equally well for headings and general text alike and ensured everything felt very consistent.

 ![Nunito screenshot](static/images/nunito.png)